-Some conclusions - housing continues to improve albeit very slowly and this will not change soon for the reasons listed below:
+Some conclusions - housing continues to improve albeit very slowly And this will not change soon for the reasons listed below:

-- (1) Economy is improving (slowly) -- 2016 growth was 1.9% while 2017 expected to be about the same. - (2) Housing market still not healthy 1st time buyers (33% today) are below trend (42%) household formations are improving, but more people will continue to rent - (3) Productivity a major problem for U.S. economy real GDP driven by population (number of workers) and real GDP/worker or productivity.
-During past 7 years, productivity has grown 1.7% annually whereas the average over previous 17 years was 2.4%. - (4) "QE" not working bulk of "printed money" hoarded by the banks to shore up capital positions - not being loaned out to the economy - GDP languishes we need a new and more effective approach to our competitiveness problem. - (5) The fed increased rates, with several more increases expected in 2017.
+- (1) Economy is improving (slowly) -- 2016 growth was 1.9% - while 2017 expected to be about the same. - (2) Housing market still not healthy 1st time buyers (33% today) are below trend (42%) - household formations are improving, but more people will continue to rent - (3) Productivity a major problem for U.S. economy real GDP driven by population (number of workers) and real GDP/worker or productivity.
+During past 7 years, productivity has grown 1.7% annually whereas the average over previous 17 years was 2.4%. - (4) "QE" not working bulk of "printed money" hoarded by the banks to shore up capital positions - not being loaned out to the economy - GDP languishes -We need a new and more effective approach to our competitiveness problems! - (5) Weak/no leadership from Obama administration and Congress, - our biggest problem maybe "the Donald' will fix our problems so far, no improvement GOP Health care legislation a disaster!!! - (6) The fed increased rates in December, finally, with several more increases expected in 2017.
 Low rates are not the solution to the weak economy!
 Innovation, investment, tax reform, is the solution, but that will be challenging with \$20 trillion (and counting) federal debt and 41% of the population on some form of welfare.
 Many business leaders have lost confidence in where the country is headed so they are not investing.
 Plus, we need a smart immigration policy.